Talk Talk Talk

 Talk Talk Talk is the second studio album by the English rock band the Psychedelic Furs.
-It was released 15 May 1981 by Columbia Records.
+It was released on 15 May 1981 by Columbia Records.
 It was reissued with bonus tracks in 2002 by Columbia/Legacy and on vinyl in the UK in 2011 without bonus content.

 Content

 AllMusic noted that with Talk Talk Talk, "the Furs introduce[d] a brighter, poppier side to their underground rock edge".

 Track listing

-All songs written by Richard Butler, John Ashton, Roger Morris, Tim Butler, Duncan Kilburn and Vince Ely.
+All songs were written by Richard Butler, John Ashton, Roger Morris, Tim Butler, Duncan Kilburn, and Vince Ely.